Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

 \subsection{Detecting {Leakages} with \DeepSec}

-We use the protocol verifier \DeepSec~\cite{cheval2018deepsec} to identify side-channel leakages that can be triggered by a network attacker. \DeepSec specializes in analyzing privacy-related security properties modeled through trace equivalence.
-Specifically, \DeepSec checks whether two protocol processes, $P_1$ and $P_2$, are indistinguishable by a Dolev-Yao attacker capable of observing traces of protocol execution.
+We use the protocol verifier \DeepSec~\cite{cheval2018deepsec} to detect side-channel leakage exploitable by a Dolev--Yao network attacker who can additionally observe the leakage events produced by our contracts. \DeepSec specializes in privacy properties expressed as trace equivalence: given two processes $P_1$ and $P_2$, it checks whether an attacker can distinguish their observable execution traces.

-For example, in the BAC protocol, an attacker can exploit observable differences in control-flow paths (i.e., $ \pout(0xac) $ versus $ \pout(0x200) $ in~\cref{fig:run-exp-bir}) to infer structural information about messages.
-By replaying previously observed messages, the attacker can differentiate between successful and unsuccessful MAC verifications, thereby breaking BAC's intended privacy guarantees.
+For instance, in BAC, an attacker can exploit observable control-flow differences (e.g., $\pout(0xac)$ versus $\pout(0x200)$ in~\cref{fig:run-exp-bir}) to infer information about message structure.
+By replaying previously observed messages, the attacker can distinguish successful from unsuccessful MAC verification and thereby violate BAC's intended privacy guarantees.

-\DeepSec is particularly well-suited for such analyses, as it supports establishment of equivalence properties.
-Formally, for protocol processes $P_1$ and $P_2$, \DeepSec computes whether $P_1 \approx P_2$ holds, indicating their indistinguishability. {Unlike other tools, \DeepSec guarantees termination with correct results when provided with sufficient computational resources, which makes it reliable for analyzing trace equivalences.}
+\DeepSec is well-suited for such analyses because it supports equivalence checking.
+Formally, it decides whether $P_1 \approx P_2$ holds for the class of processes it supports; when it terminates, it either proves equivalence or returns a counterexample in the form of distinguishing traces.

-To address vulnerabilities introduced by speculative execution, we evaluate conditional noninterference, as in~\cref{def:conditional-non-interference}.
-This property distinguishes between leaks present in the $\ctobsmodel$ model and additional leaks that emerge under the speculative execution model $\specobsmodel$.
-If protocol properties are preserved under $\ctobsmodel$ but violated under $\specobsmodel$, this indicates a speculative leak.
+To isolate leakage introduced by speculative execution, we evaluate conditional non-interference (\cref{def:conditional-non-interference}) by running the same equivalence check under two observation models.
+Concretely, we check equivalence once under the constant-time observations $\ctobsmodel$ and once under the refined speculative observations $\specobsmodel$.
+If $P_1 \sim_{\ctobsmodel} P_2$ but $P_1 \not\sim_{\specobsmodel} P_2$, the additional distinguishing power comes from speculation, witnessing a speculative-only leak.

-We check the conditional noninterference with \DeepSec by encoding the 4-trace CNI implication as two \DeepSec equivalence checks on the same processes, once with the reference observations $\ctobsmodel$ and once with the refined observations $\specobsmodel$. $P_0 \sim_{\ctobsmodel} P_1$ but not $P_0 \sim_{\specobsmodel} P_1$ witnesses a speculative-only leak.
-Following this, if enough resources (time and memory) are available, \DeepSec will confirm both processes as equivalent or supply two traces showing why they are not.
+A counterexample under $\ctobsmodel$ (resp.\ $\specobsmodel$) yields two symbolic traces distinguishable by the chosen observation model; under the assumptions of our lifting and abstractions, this corresponds to a concrete binary-level side-channel distinguisher within our leakage contract.
+Conversely, when \DeepSec reports equivalence, the result is bounded (due to bounded replication) and depends on the soundness of our abstractions for cryptographic primitives, external I/O, and the selected observations.